-Your startup just got round 2 funding, and you’re itching to go.
-Job assignments have been handed out, everyone is multitasking since you’re still just 8 people, and you’ve just been put in charge of social media and marketing.
+Your startup just got round two funding, and you're itching to go.
+Job assignments have been handed out, everyone is multitasking since you're still just eight people, and you've just been in charge of social media and marketing.
 Congratulations!
 Wait, what?!?!

 The internet is chockablock with tips and tricks for marketing your new startup on social media.
-What these posts often neglect are all the things you can do wrong while attempting to accomplish the goals they lay out.
-So we’re here to begin correcting that oversight with a collection of what NOT to do on social media as a startup.
+These posts often neglect all the things you can do wrong while attempting to accomplish the goals they lay out.
+So we're here to begin correcting that oversight with a collection of the best practices NOT to do on social media as a startup.

 Do NOT write about yourself, and only yourself.

 We can already hear you asking, "Wait, but this is my company's social media presence, what else am I supposed to write about if not MY COMPANY?"
 Don't freak out like those caps make it sound like you are.
 The answer is quite simple: write about a problem your target audience is having, and how your company and/or product can solve it.